 Glaucoma is a medical disease that affects the eye.
-It can occur after fluid builds up in the front part of the cornea.
-The pressure in the eye caused by this fluid buildup is what leads to damage in the optic nerve.
+Many times Glaucoma is associated with an increased pressure in the eye which can lead to damage in the optic nerve.
 Glaucoma is one of the leading causes of blindness in people over 60 years old.
 Negative side effects, including blindness caused by glaucoma, can often be prevented using a course of early treatment – ask your ophthalmologist for more information.

 Here are some signs of an acute angle-closure glaucoma attack:

 - Severe eye pain develops

 Types of Glaucoma

 More than three million Americans are living with glaucoma, 2.7 million of whom-aged 40 and older-are affected by its most common form, open-angle glaucoma.